FYCOMPA received

 DRESS, also known as multiorgan hypersensitivity, has been reported in patients taking AEDs, including FYCOMPA.
 DRESS may be fatal or life-threatening.
 DRESS typically, although not exclusively, presents with fever, rash, lymphadenopathy, and/or facial swelling, in association with other organ system involvement.
 If signs or symptoms are present, immediately evaluate the patient and discontinue FYCOMPA if an alternative etiology for signs or symptoms cannot be established.

-WITHDRAWAL OF AEDS
+WITHDRAWAL OF AEDs

 A gradual withdrawal is generally recommended with AEDs to minimize the potential of increased seizure frequency, but if withdrawal is a response to adverse events, prompt withdrawal can be considered.